The Stanley Parable

 Unused Sound Effects

 Located in the thestanleyparable/sound/ambient/levels/canals directory are some unused sound files labeled headcrab_canister_ambient.
 These sounds were supposed to play randomly from the Weighted Storage Cube similar to the original Portal.
-During the Games Ending in The Stanley Parable, however, they fail to play due to the sounds not being precached upon loading the map.
+However, they fail to play during the Games Ending in The Stanley Parable because the sounds are not precached upon loading the map.

 Unused Music